Passlens

 The easiest way to compare free passport photo makers is to watch where they fail.
 The first failure point is the crop.
 If the product gives you only a box and no real sense of framing, it is asking you to do the hardest visual judgment alone.
 The second failure point is the background.
 If the edge quality around hair, ears, collars, or shoulders looks uncertain, the result will be hard to trust even before you print it.
 The third failure point is export.
 If the product makes download easy but leaves the print or digital destination ambiguous, it has simply moved the risk to the next step.

 That is why the strongest free browser workflows still feel structured.
-They do not just give the user editing power.
+They do not just give the user editing controls.
 They give them a path: choose the kind of output you need, review the image clearly, export in a way that fits the next action, and only then stop.
-This matters commercially because buyers are much more likely to trust and return to software that feels coherent end-to-end than software that only does one flashy thing well.

 Workflow stageWhat weak tools leave unclearWhat good tools help the user decide